breadyzhang/floor/README.md

 ```

 The host screen shows the entry aligned with the current question, while the stage display never renders or receives the answer text.

+### Running a round

+1. On the home page, type in both contestants’ names, set the round timer (defaults to 45 seconds), and pick a topic deck.
+2. (Recommended) click **Launch stage display** to open `/stage` in a new window.
+Share only that window (or monitor) to the TV so contestants see the clocks and slide without the host controls.
+3s.
+Hit **Start Round** – you’ll land on the host control screen.
+Don't show this to contestants, as it has the answers!

+4. Control the flow with buttons or hotkeys:
+   - `J`: mark correct and advance to the next question (passes the clock)
+   - `P`: pass (−3 seconds, same player continues after a short pause)
+   - `S`: switch (current question goes to the opponent; 3 per player)
+   - `H`: toggle the host-only answer card on/off
+5. The round ends automatically when a player’s clock hits zero.
+The stage view mirrors every update instantly via `BroadcastChannel`.

+### Project structure

+- `src/components/SetupRoundForm.tsx` – pre-round lobby for names + deck selection.
+- `src/state/roundStore.ts` – shared game state (timers, deck progress, actions) powered by Zustand.
+- `src/components/RoundScreen.tsx` – host control UI with timers, actions, answer key, and stage-launch shortcut.
+- `src/components/StageScreen.tsx` – audience-facing view that receives live updates over `BroadcastChannel`.
+- `src/components/PdfSlideViewer.tsx` – thin wrapper around `pdfjs-dist` to render PDF slides.

+Everything is intentionally in-memory: refreshing the page resets the round.
+Add persistence or additional actions later if you decide to harden it for production.